 We encourage all parents and carers to share in these Marian devotions with the school and at home, for example, by saying a decade of the rosary together as a family.

-Every Monday afternoon, Mr. Curry leads the whole school assembly, which is based on the Gospel reading for that week.
+Every Monday afternoon, Mr. Curry and Mr Abrahams lead the whole school assembly, which is based on the Gospel reading for that week.
 Friday morning is a special time for celebrating children's achievements in our awards assembly.

 CATHOLIC SOCIAL TEACHING: